 A degree in English addresses the importance of diversity.
 The study of English gives students insight into world cultures and their means of expression throughout history and helps to make students world citizens.

 - The English program requirement of a minor or double major allows students to further focus their professional career preparation.
 The 39-credit English major makes this possible.
-For example, a double major in English and Entrepreneurship, or a double major in English and Biology will enhance your career prospects.
+For example, a double major in English and Biology will enhance your career prospects.

 - Additionally, a minor in English is an asset to any major.
 Employers are actively looking for the writing and critical thinking skills that English studies offer.